top of page

 How did the VISAGUARD lawyer resolve the case?

-The appointed attorney initially contacted the State Office for Immigration out of court.
-In several letters, he formally requested the office to process the naturalization application, setting a deadline, and pointed out that the processing time had already been significantly exceeded.
+The appointed lawyer initially contacted the State Office for Immigration out of court.
+In several letters, he formally requested the office to process the naturalization application, setting a deadline and pointing out that the processing time had already been significantly exceeded.
 The State Office for Immigration did not respond to these out-of-court requests.
-To further expedite the process, the attorney resubmitted the naturalization application via the LEA's official contact form, documented the process, and again set a reasonable deadline for processing.
-This attempt also remained unanswered.
+To further expedite the process, the lawyer also resubmitted the naturalization application via the official contact form of the State Office for Immigration, documented the process, and again set a reasonable deadline for processing.
+This attempt also went unanswered.

-After the deadline had expired and considering the considerable processing time that had already elapsed, the lawyer finally filed an action for failure to act on behalf of the client before the Berlin Administrative Court pursuant to Section 75 of the Administrative Court Act (VwGO) .
-Pursuant to Section 75, Sentence 1 of the VwGO, an action may be filed if a substantive decision on an application has not been made within a reasonable period of time without sufficient reason – a requirement that was undoubtedly met here.
+After the deadline had expired and taking into account the considerable processing time that had already elapsed, the lawyer, on behalf of his client, finally filed an action for failure to act pursuant to Section 75 of the Code of Administrative Court Procedure (VwGO) with the Berlin Administrative Court.
+According to Section 75, sentence 1, VwGO, an action may be brought if a decision on an application has not been made on the merits within a reasonable period without sufficient reason – a condition that was undoubtedly met here.

 During the legal proceedings, it became apparent that the State Office for Immigration was already prepared for similar actions for failure to act.
 It presented the client with a so-called "Berlin settlement offer": In this offer, the immigration authorities offered to complete the client's naturalization process promptly, provided the client covered the resulting court costs.
 After careful legal review and weighing the pros and cons, the client agreed to this pragmatic settlement proposal.
 Subsequently, the client was assigned a naturalization appointment within a few weeks, during which the process (naturalization and issuance of the naturalization certificate) was successfully concluded.